 California's southernmost big city boasts January weather that's almost like a dream, with moderate temperatures and clear skies.
 And in January, the number of tourists in town drops to half of its mid-summer level, leaving you plenty of room no matter where you go.
+All of that makes January a good place to visit in January.

 On the downside, it might rain in January.
 You can read more about that below.